• Skip to primary navigation

 Broccoli florets on cutting board.

-• broccoli florets
+• fresh head of broccoli, cut into broccoli florets

 Ingredient Notes & Substitutions

-Broccoli - Choose organic broccoli if you can.
+Broccoli - Choose organic broccoli from the grocery store if you can.
 Make sure the heads are dark green and pretty tightly closed.
 If they are yellowed or opening like a flower, choose another one.
 Also, look at the bottom of the stalk and see if it looks very dry and cracked or for any mold.
 Even though you may not use the stalk, freshness is important for the best flavor and texture.

 Red pepper flakes - I found using just a pinch in the marinated broccoli was more than enough extra spicy flavor.
 If you lean towards liking spicier foods, add an extra ¼ teaspoon.